Seven Noble Houses of Brussels: The Seven Noble Houses and the Ommegang

 Our Blessed Lady of the Sablon, powerful protector of Brussels, standing on her boat.
 It is under her aegis and in her honour that every year the Ommegang takes place, in which the Seven Noble Houses still participate.

 The annual Ommegang, Brussels' most important lustral procession, celebrated in honor of Our Blessed Lady of the Sablon, the powerful protector of the City of Brussels, is one of the most important moments of the history of the Seven Houses to this day.

-It took place on the Sunday before Pentecost, which was also the day of the festival of the city of Brussels.
+The procession takes place on the Sunday before Pentecost, coinciding with the day of festival of the city of Brussels.

-The magistrates and members of the Seven Noble Houses, dressed in red scarlet - the famous Brussels scarlet stained in the blood of a bull - preceded by the magistrate of the statue of the Virgin Mary, participate as they always have, in this sacred procession.
+In this sacred procession, the magistrates and members of the Seven Noble Houses are dressed in red (the famous Brussels scarlet), stained in the blood of a bull.
+These are then preceded by the magistrates of the statue of the Virgin Mary.